jlangch/venice/doc/readme/json.md

 ;;=> "{\"a\":0.30000000000000004}"
 ```

-Using decimals avoid this problem and are the means of choice when dealing
+Decimals avoid this problem and are the means of choice when dealing
-with financial amounts but unfortunately JSON does not support decimals as
+with financial amounts but JSON does not support decimals as data type.
-data type.